 Impact of Supply Chain research

-Directed by Prof. Walid Klibi, the Centre of Excellence in Supply Chain at KEDGE aims to develop new methods, techniques and concepts of organisation and decision making in the areas of Supply Chain management (SCM), operations management and transportation.
+Directed by Prof. Walid Klibi, the Supply Chain Center of Excellence at KEDGE aims to develop new methods, techniques and concepts of organisation and decision making in the areas of Supply Chain management (SCM), operations management and transportation.

 Impact on pedagogy

-The Centre of Excellence in Supply Chain members work in close collaboration with Kedge’s programmes to build up this body of knowledge and practice.
+The Supply Chain Center of Excellence members work in close collaboration with Kedge’s programmes to build up this body of knowledge and practice.
 The impact of this collaboration on the programmes is twofold.

 First, center members are involved not only in delivering basic and advanced courses for the programmes but also focus in developing new teaching material in the area of supply chain management as an input to many courses.
 This has resulted in various case studies and simulation games.
 Examples include the games SILOG and JISEL that are now used by various programmes in Kedge and other business schools in France.
 It has also resulted in the writing of books or books chapters including case studies and examples used in the teaching programs.